 Smell your gas to check for contamination before every dive.
 Gas can become contaminated if the filling compressor is not functioning properly, if their are problems with the filters, or if the air intake is contaminated by boat or other vehicle exhaust.
 Turn the valve gradually and gently until it is barely open and smell the gas coming out.
 It should smell like nothing.
 Do not dive a tank with any moldy, smoky, or gasoline type odors.

 Ask for a tank that is a good fit for your stature and strength.
-Here in the cold-water Pacific Northwest, steel HP 100 (high pressure 100-cubic foot) and HP 80 tanks are common.
-HP 80 tanks are much lighter (9 lbs of dry land savings when full) and are significantly shorter.
-They fit better on the torsos of shorter divers and are also easier to carry if the weight of your scuba gear is an issue.
+Here in the Pacific Northwest, steel HP 100 (high pressure 100-cubic foot) and HP 80 tanks are common.
+HP 80 tanks are much lighter (9 lbs of dry land savings when full compared to an Alumninum 80 or an HP 100) and are significantly shorter.
+They better fit people with shorter torsos and are easier to carry due to their lighter weight.
 Most women, adolescents, and shorter men will be more comfortable in an HP 80 than an HP 100.
 If you are a tall, strong person who goes through air quickly, you might also ask for a larger tank (bigger than an HP 100).

-Your BC provides a means to adjust your displaced volume in the water so that you can achieve neutral bouyancy - neither sinking nor floating - at all times during your dive.
-Also, they should be inflated to float you on the surface before and after diving so your head is out of the water so you can breathe.
+Your BC uses air to adjust the volume of water you displace - which allows you to achieve neutral bouyancy - neither sinking nor floating - at all times during your dive.
+At the surface, before and after diving, they should always be inflated to keep you floating with your head out of the water so you can breathe easily.

 Check that your BC fits you.
 You should be able to adjust it to be snug, but not constricting.

-Often, jacket-style BCs have 4 deflator mechanisms: the button at the very end of the inflator hose, pulling down/out on the inflator hose, pulling the string attached to the right shoulder dump valve, and pulling the string on the dump valve located near your hip/kidney/butt on the left or right side of the tank.
+Often, jacket-style BCs have 4 deflator mechanisms.
+(1) Press the button at the end of the inflator hose.
+(2) Pull the inflator hose to vent from the left shoulder dump.
+(3) Pull the string attached to the right shoulder to vent from the right shoulder.
+(4) Pull the string located near your hip/kidney/butt to the left or right side of the tank.

 Check that your inflator hose and valves are securely attached by twisting them clockwise to make sure they are snug.
 They often screw on to a fitting welded into the BC.
 They can come loose.
 If this happens during a dive, your BC may be unable to maintain sufficent air for your to establish neutral buoyancy - which can increase your risk of an uncontrollable descent, or make it hard to ascend to end your dive.